joolstorrentecalo/gitlab-foss/doc/administration/geo/setup/database.md

 For each node running a Patroni instance on the secondary site:

-1. SSH into your Patroni node and sign in as root:
+1. SSH into your Patroni node and log in as root:

    ```shell
    sudo -i